analysiscenter/meters/README.md

 # meters

-`Meters` the way to create machine learning models for recognition of digits on any meters.
+`Meters` the way to create end-to-end machine learning models for recognition of digits on any meters.

 Main features:
 * Convert images to blosc format